saadullahsaeed/pub-sub/README.md

 use this field, and if only - it's for informative reasons.
 Topics allow you to create Publishers and Subscribers.
 Bear in mind: since queues are not used, events are _blocked_ when you invoke
 Publishers, until at least one Subscriber is available.
 This is to prevent a situation where Publishing occurs before Subscribing.
 + _NewTopic_ -- is a public function that allows you to create a Topic with a name.
-+ _EventsOrError_ -- which represents a map of events with an optional error.
-As mentioned below, events are assumed to be represented by _interface{}_.
-A batch of events - from various topics - can be henceforth represented by a Go map, where each key reflects the name of the Topic.
-This construct is useful for the _AwaitAll/MustAwaitAll_ function.
-+ _AwaitAll_ -- is a public function that allows you to subscribe to multiple Topics at once, and wait until all of them have been notified by a Publish, or a specified duration of time lapses - whichever occurs earlier.
++ _And_ -- is a public function that allows you to subscribe to multiple Topics at once, and wait until all of them have been notified by a Publish.
 Hence it is a logical AND gate of multiple Topic subscriptions.
-The advantage of this function, is that it does not panic, which is useful in some contexts.
-+ _MustAwaitAll_ -- is a public function that allows you to subscribe to multiple Topics at once, and wait until all of them have been notified by a Publish, or a specified duration of time lapses - whichever occurs earlier.
-Like, AwaitAll - this is a logical AND gate of multiple Topic subscriptions.
-Do note, that if the expected time lapses, and a Publish did not arrive at a specified Topic, this function will panic.
+Since Publish events might occur repeatedly on one of the provided Topics before data is passed to the returned Topic, the actual type of the returned data is _map[string][]interface{}_, where each key of the map reflects the name of one of the provided Topics.
-+ _AwaitAny_ -- is a public function that allows you to subscribe to multiple Topics at once, and wait until ANY of them has been notified by a Publish, or a specified duration of time lapses - whichever occurs earlier.
++ _Or_ -- is a public function that allows you to subscribe to multiple Topics at once, and wait until ANY of them has been notified by a Publish.
 Hence it is a logical OR gate of multiple Topic subscriptions.
-The advantage of this function, is that it does not panic, which is useful in some contexts.
-+ _MustAwaitAny_ -- is a public function that allows you to subscribe to multiple Topics at once, and wait until ANY of them has been notified by a Publish, or a specified duration of time lapses - whichever occurs earlier.
-Like, AwaitAll - this is a logical AND gate of multiple Topic subscriptions.
-Do note, that if the expected time lapses, and a Publish did not arrive, this function will panic.
+Just like And, the returned type is _map[string][]interface{}_.
+The reason is that a common function/pattern is used behind the scenes, it also promotes a uniform interface.

 An important assumption of the implementation is that an event is represented by _interface{}_.
 The framework does not place any assumptions about type.